Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

-We start in Sec.~\ref{sec.Nielsen.intro} with the definition of Nielsen's complexity.
-Section \ref{subsec:geometricNielsen} discusses possible choices for a metric on the complexity geometry, and their basic properties.
+We start in Sec.~\ref{sec.Nielsen.intro} with the definition of Nielsen complexity.
+Section \ref{subsec:geometricNielsen} discusses possible choices of complexity metrics.
 In Sec.~\ref{ssec:constraints_cost_function}, we discuss the required properties a complexity geometry should have in order to reproduce the linear time dependence and switchback effect for system evolution with a chaotic Hamiltonian.
+Section~\ref{sec:generalresults} presents general results on the time evolution of Nielsen's complexity on the unitary manifold.
 In Sec.~\ref{sec:NielsenBinding}, we discuss a choice of norm on the unitary manifold relevant for distributed computing, which highlights a connection between complexity and the entanglement entropy.
-We then turn to the studies of Nielsen complexity in QFT in Sec.~\ref{sec:NielsenQFTALL}.
+We then turn to studies of Nielsen complexity in QFT in Sec.~\ref{sec:NielsenQFTALL}.